-Wharton Global Modular Courses, launched as part of the curriculum redesign, are an innovative way to deliver global, experience-based learning.
-Global Modular Courses (GMCs) are offered in an intensive workshop format over three to seven days.
 Students understand applicable business opportunities and practice through project- and team-based immersive learning, in a geographic location relevant to the subject matter during school breaks.
-Each year since 2010, eight to 13 courses are offered in Brazil, China, India, Israel, Italy, South Africa, and the United Kingdom.
+Each year since 2010, around 12 courses are offered each year in countries including Argentina, Brazil, China, Colombia, Ethiopia, India, Israel, and the United Kingdom.

 GMCs expose students to a unique combination of local immersion, course concepts and emerging business issues.
 The topics and locations of these give students first-hand exposure to business challenges and opportunities in regions undergoing rapid change — for example, energy and infrastructure in Brazil, global supply chain management in China, and marketing in emerging economies such as India and China.
 In addition, the GMCs enable students to work across degree programs (undergraduate, full-time MBA and WEMBA) and schools (with students from host institutions).
 Planning for these courses requires the development of new teaching materials, access to live cases from the region, and the creation of a new, intensive learning format.